romana/romana.github.io/about/about.md

 ### Sponsor

-- Romana development is sponsored by Pani Networks.
+- Romana development is sponsored by Pani Networks, Inc..

 ### License